ArbitrumFoundation/docs/docs/dao-comprehension-check.md

 #### What's the first step you should take?

 The first step is to submit the idea as an <a data-quicklook-from='arbitrum-improvement-proposal-aip'>Arbitrum Improvement Proposal (AIP)</a> on the public [ArbitrumDAO governance forum](https://forum.arbitrum.foundation/).
-This discussion should be accompanied by an informal temperature check poll using Snapshot.
+After a week of discussion, it should be accompanied by an informal temperature check poll using the [off-chain governance UI](https://snapshot.org/#/s:arbitrumfoundation.eth).
 This poll will run for 1 week while the AIP is discussed/debated.
-You'll then perform a more formal temperature check on [Tally](https://tally.xyz/gov/arbitrum).
+You'll then perform a more formal vote on the [on-chain governance UI](https://alt.gov.arbitrum.foundation/).

 This procedure is referred to as the Temperature Check phase within the [Constitution](dao-constitution.md) and is technically optional, but it's strongly recommended as a due-diligence governance best practice.
 Although the process for submitting an AIP to the governance forum isn't explicitly outlined in the Constitution, the Constitution does specify that the DAO may approve and implement AIPs to change the rules governing the system.
 See [How to submit a DAO proposal](./how-tos/create-submit-dao-proposal) for more detailed instructions on how to submit an AIP.